vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 ### Channel and Sequence
 To allow multiplexing and replay attack resistance, "Channel" and "Sequence" concepts are introduced to manage any type of communication.
-Following is an example definition:
+The following type is an example of a definition:

 ```go
 type Package struct {